 Its inventor Arthur Scherbius originally developed it for commercial use in the 1920s.

-He later sold it to German Armed Forces since the early 1930s.
+He later sold it to the German Armed Forces in the early 1930s.

 The military Enigma equipped with 5 rotors and 10 plugboard connections has 158,962,555,217,826,360,000 possible combinations.